Justin Whitlock Dart Sr.: Biography

 He was born on August 17, 1907.
+He attended Northwestern University, where he played on the football and track and field teams.
+Dart was an All-American hammer thrower for the track and field team, finishing 3rd in that event at the 1928 NCAA Track and Field Championships.

 After marrying Ruth Walgreen, Dart became an executive with his father-in-law's (Charles Walgreen) company, the Walgreens Drugstore chain.
 At Walgreens, he introduced the concept of placing the pharmacy counter at the back of the drug store, which not only provided privacy for medical concerns, but forced patrons to walk past many items for possible purchase.

 Dart divorced his first wife, Ruth Walgreen, and left the Walgreen company shortly after.
 In 1943, Dart took control of the Boston-based United Drug Company.
 The chain operated under the Liggett, Owl, Sonta, and Rexall brands.
 Soon, Dart rebranded the stores under the Rexall name.
 After 35 years, Dart sold his stake in Rexall in 1978.
 Not long afterwards, he said "I would like my retirement and death to be simultaneous."
 During these years, Dart had acquired stakes in Avon, West Bend Housewares, Duracell, Ralph Wilson Plastics, Archer Glass and Hobart, which were collectively known as Dart Industries.

 In 1980, Dart sold his company to Kraft Industries.
 Although Dart Industries never owned Avon, it was the former parent company to Tupperware Home Parties.
-Dart Industries eventually merged with Kraft Foods.
+Dart Industries merged with Kraft Foods.